Aussiedroid/AD-EDWarthogEnhancedScript/Warthog Script/Readme.md

 - Enabled by default 1, disable by changing value to 0.

+### StatusFile [File Path] ###
+- Script reads in real time the State of game variables via the ED 'status.json' file.
+This improvement means, toggle actions will always align to the live in-game status & no more overrides needed to realign toggles.

+- Set your file path, using double backslash.
+Example:

+  `"C:\\Users\\<username>\\Saved Games\\Frontier Developments\\Elite Dangerous\\status.json";`

+- Script will not work properly if it does not have access/path to the status.json!
 ` `
 ## -> CORE HARDWARE ##
 ### KBLayout [Values: KB_ENG, KB_GER or KB_FR] ###